gonatienza/python4cpm/README.md

 ## Dev Helper:

-TPC is a binary Terminal Plugin Controller in CPM.
-It passes information to Python4CPM through arguments and prompts when calling the script.
-For dev purposes, `TPCHelper` is a companion helper that simplifies the instantiation of the `Python4CPM` object by simulating how TPC passes those arguments and prompts.
+For dev purposes, `NETHelper` is a companion helper that simplifies the instantiation of the `Python4CPM` object by simulating how the plugin passes arguments and secrets to `Python4CPM`.
 Install this module (in a dev workstation) with:

 ```bash
 pip install python4cpm
 ```

+**Note**: As CPM runs in Windows, the plugin was built to pass secrets securely to the `Python4CPM.crypto` module using the Data Protection API (DPAPI).
+For dev purposes in Linux/Mac dev workstations, those secrets will appear as plaintext in the process environment.
+This is informational only, the module will use its encryption/decryption capabilities automatically in Windows and you do not have to do anything specific to enable it.

 ### Example: